johnjiangtw0804/johnjiangtw0804/README.md

 1. [Leetcode + System Design](https://github.com/johnjiangtw0804/Leetcode)
 2. [Chatbot-front-end](https://github.com/johnjiangtw0804/chatbot-front-end)
 3. [Chatbot-back-end](https://github.com/johnjiangtw0804/chatbot-back-end-authentication)

+4. To deepen my understanding of system design, I am currently learning various technologies such as Redis, Kafka, and DynamoDB.
+I plan to build small projects that incorporate these technologies.

 <!--
 **johnjiangtw0804/johnjiangtw0804** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.